Patricia Preece: Death and legacy

 Preece died in May 1966 aged 72, in Maidenhead, Berkshire.
 Hepworth survived her by a dozen years, slowly losing her eyesight, and was sometimes cared for by Preece's sister Sybil from London.
 She died aged 80 in 1978.
-Preece and Hepworth are buried together in Cookham Cemetery.
+Preece (as Vivian Spencer) and Hepworth are buried together in Cookham Cemetery under a common monument (pictured).
 Carline had earlier been laid to rest in the cemetery.
 Spencer's remains were cremated and buried in the churchyard of the church in Cookham.

 Preece's posthumous memoir of her life with Spencer (earlier written with Louise Collis) was published by Heinemann in 1972 as Stanley Spencer: A Private View.
 The painful intricacies of the Preece-Spencer-Carline relationship became the subject in 1996 of a play by the feminist playwright Pam Gems.
 Titled Stanley, it played at the National Theatre and, later, on Broadway.
 It won the Olivier Best New Play award for 1997.